gitstua/gh-assessment/README.md

 ## Thanks
  - [SurveyJS](https://github.com/surveyjs/survey-library) for the survey framework
- - Peter Koppstein for this [post](https://stackoverflow.com/a/44781106)
+ - [Papa Parse](https://www.papaparse.com/) for the CSV to JSON conversion